 This option makes it easy for you to keep everything organized in one place.

 Click the Upload a Pin link and pick an image from your computer’s drive.
-The image will load into a pin box where you will be able to pick a board, add a description and add a website link.
+The image will load into a pin box where you will pick a board, add a description, and add a website link.

 You will have the option to “pin it” or “edit” the pin by hovering over the image.
 Click the image to choose a board, edit the description or edit the website link.